 During the summer break of 2013, Yasmin did extensive research for the Institute of Genomics and Integrative Biology where she utilized Machine Learning algorithms to create predictive cheminformatics models for the biological activity of chemical molecules.

 Currently, she is a freelance journalist with work published in Nikkei Asian Review, Nature Middle East, & Asian World to name a few.
 She also works part-time as a webmaster for Peninsular Property Agent.
 In the past, Yasmin worked at AIESEC Malaysia as a Local Committee Vice President of Talent Management, interned at the Institute of Genomics & Integrative Biology as a Cheminformatics intern and Braathe Enterprises as a Communications intern, and volunteered virtually at the Institution of Chemical Engineers (ICheme).
-Yasmin has also covered three events in the past for Toonari Post: Borneo Jazz 2012, Borneo Jazz 2013, and Asia Music Festival 2013.
+Yasmin has also covered three events for Toonari Post: Borneo Jazz 2012, Borneo Jazz 2013, and Asia Music Festival 2013.